realworldocaml/book/other-notes/03a-example-ascii-table.md

 ### Computing the widths

 To render the rows of the table, we'll first need the width of the widest entry in each column.
-The following function computes just that.
+The following function does just that.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 let max_widths header rows =